Scaffold-Stark/speedrunstark/README.md

 In the `DEX` tab, to simplify user interactions, we run the conversion (_tokenAmount_ * 10¹⁸) in the code, so they just have to input the token amount they want to swap or deposit/withdraw.

-You can see the DEX contract's value update, and you can check the DEX token balance using the `balanceOf` function on the Balloons UI from `DEX` tab.
+You can see the DEX contract's value update, and you can check the DEX token balance using the `balance_of` function on the Balloons UI from `DEX` tab.

 This works pretty well, but it will be a lot easier if we just call the `init()` function as we deploy the contract.
 In the `deploy.ts` script try uncommenting the init section, so our DEX will start with 5 STRK and 5 Balloons of liquidity: